telerik/ajax-docs/controls/treelist/data-binding/load-on-demand.md

 ````

-1. Handle the **RadTreeList.ChildItemsDataBind** event and select the subset of items related to theexpanded item.
+1. Handle the **RadTreeList.ChildItemsDataBind** event and select the subset of items related to the expanded item.
 Assign them to the child items datasource property that is available through the second argument passed to the event handler: